 - Operate year-round volunteer Homeless Advocacy Project Outreach Teams

-The Common Ground Santa Barbara County Homeless Advocacy Project is dedicated to recruiting, training and educating volunteers so they can effectively work on teams to house the most vulnerable people in Santa Barbara County.
+The Common Ground Santa Barbara County Homeless Advocacy Project is dedicated to recruiting, training and educating volunteers so they can effectively work on teams to house the most vulnerable individuals and families in Santa Barbara County.

 We Hold Regular "Introduction To Ongoing Volunteering" Trainings